meerk40t/svgelements/README.md

     >>> (Path('M 0,0 Q 50,50 100,0') * "translate(40,40)").bbox()
     (40.0, 40.0, 140.0, 90.0)

+Add a path and shape:

+    >>> print(Path("M10,10z") + Circle("12,12", 2))
+    M 10,10 Z M 14,12 A 2,2 0 0,1 12,14 A 2,2 0 0,1 10,12 A 2,2 0 0,1 12,10 A 2,2 0 0,1 14,12 Z

+Add two shapes, and query their bounding boxes:

+    >>> (Circle() + Rect()).bbox()
+    (-1.0, -1.0, 1.0, 1.0)

+Add two shapes and query their length:

+    >>> (Circle() + Rect()).length()
+    10.283185307179586
+    >>> tau + 4
+    10.283185307179586

 Etc.

 # Elements

-The core functionality of this class are the elements.
+The elements are the core functionality of this class.
 These are svg-based objects which interact in coherent ways.

 ## Path

-The element is Path this is based on regebro's code and methods from the `svg.path` project.
-The primary methods use different PathSegment classes for the various elements within a pathd code.
+The Path element is based on regebro's code and methods from the `svg.path` project.
+The primary methodology is to use different PathSegment classes for each segment within a pathd code.
 These should always have a high degree of backwards compatibility.
 And for most purposes importing the relevant classes from `svg.elements` should be highly compatible with any existing code.

-For this reason the test code and functionality from `svg.path` is included in this project.
-The Point class takes and works like a `complex` while not actually being one.
-This permits any other code from other projects to quickly port without requiring a rewrite.
-But, also allows for corrections like making the `Matrix` object easy.
+For this reason `svg.elements` tests include `svg.path` tests in this project.
+And while the Point class accepts and works like a `complex` it is not actually a complex.
+This permits code from other projects to quickly port without requiring an extensive rewrite.
+But, the custom class allows for improvements like making the `Matrix` object easy.

 * ``Path(*segments)``

-The ``Path`` class is a mutable sequence, so it behaves like a list.
+Just as with `svg.path` the ``Path`` class is a mutable sequence, and it behaves like a list.
 You can add to it and replace path segments etc:

     >>> path = Path(Line(100+100j,300+100j), Line(100+100j,300+100j))